hanbinlu/gpu_iced/README.md

 > filterlow_percent: filter the low coverage bins, default 0.02.
 Set to 0 to disable filter

-> include_zero: whether counting zero bins in filter percentage, default True
+> include_zero: whether counting zero bins in filter percentage, default False

 Using default setting to load matrix